-And one rookie mistake that I believe ALL bloggers make (including myself) is to see your tribe as a massive group filled with many different personalities, needs, and desires.
-When, as hard as this may sound, you must really see your tribe as one person.
+A rookie mistake that I believe ALL bloggers make (including myself) is to see your tribe as a massive group filled with many different personalities, needs, and desires.
+When, as hard as this may sound, you must really see your audience as one person.

-The more you know about your tribe, the easier it will be to find them with your carefully crafted target marketing so you can provide them with the products and/or services they need (books, blog posts, ideas, courses, inventions, etc.) and blow them away!
+The more you know about your tribe, the easier it will be to find them with your carefully targeted marketing so you can provide them with the products and/or services they need (books, blog posts, ideas, courses, inventions, etc.) and blow them away!

 Know Your Numbers

 I didn’t say it earlier because the words “Business Plan” can be intimidating.
 It was for me.
 But it’s really not that bad, and look how great you’ve done so far!

 All you’re really doing is setting yourself up for success!
 So, like I said, now you’re going to write down your plan of action.
 We’ll start with your budget.

 No matter how “boring and intimidating” this step may seem, don’t skip it!
 You need to carefully determine ALL costs associated with starting your business.
 This will vary tremendously depending on the type of business you’re starting.